Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 -----------

 * *Best Path Algorithm*: the algorithm which computes the *Best Path*.
 See *RASD - Definitions* for more information
+* *FES*: Frontend Endpoint Server.
+See *Architecture Styles* for details.
+* *OPS*:Optimal Path Server.
+It the server which calculates the Best Path Algorithm.
+See *Architecture Styles* for details.
+* *OSM*: Open Street Map library.
+See External link for more informations.
 * *RASD*: Requirements analysis and specification document.
 * *REST*: Representational state transfer.
 See external link to have more information.
 * *UI*: User Interface of the system.